A smiling boy hugs a puppy

 Listen

-A smart-ass/wiseman once told me that I wouldn’t need to learn how to listen if you’re actually listening.
+A smart-ass once told me that I wouldn’t need to learn how to listen if I was actually listening.
 True, but not helpful.

-Try this: listen so well, ask questions, and seek to understand the other person so well, that you can argue their point better than they could themselves.
+Try this: listen so well, ask questions, and seek to understand the other person so deeply, that you can argue their point better than they could themselves.

 Pay attention to their logic, to their mental and emotional state, to the details and the narrative.
 Listen with empathy and suspend all judgment.
 Be patient.
 Understanding someone’s point of view is not the same as agreeing with them, but it’s a good start to a conversation, collaboration, negotiation, or conflict resolution.